« Taking A Stab At The Hours Of A Student Leader Work Week | Main | What Should I Read Next? »

 1. Circulate an agenda.

 An agenda should show the planned steps that get the meeting from “here” to “there.”
 It helps the participants prepare appropriately and anticipate the kind of information they might need to produce.
-Most importantly, it works as a contract with the participants: “here’s why this is a great use of your time for n minutes.”
+Most importantly, it works as a contract with the participants: “here’s why this is a great use of your time for n minutes.”2.
+Have a theme.

 Meetings shouldn’t be meandering tours of each participant’s frontal lobe (unless — well — unless that’s the actual agenda).